NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 ## Getting Started
 This manual gives you a good intro to the topic.
 Before using this manual, don't forget to [install it!](../README.md)

+## About Genome
-## First of all, let's talk abFirst of all, let's talk about the most essential part of all the project, genome.
-It has a specific structure, and it defines the whole way how out Neural Network works.
-This is very important because this all this different factors will affect the speed and efficiency of a model, its capabilities, efficiency, speed of training, etc.
+First of all, let's talk about the most essential part of all the project, genome.
+It has a specific structure, and it defines the whole way how our Neural Network works.
+This is very important because all these different factors will affect the speed and efficiency of a model, its capabilities, efficiency, speed of training, etc.

 ##### Structure
 My NN structure is called oriented graph with loops.
 In Neural Networks, It doesn't meet as often.
 There's some reasons for this, but no we will look at how it looks like.